BoggTech/VisorView/README.md

 ## I did everything, but I'm having errors.

 Feel free to register a github account and write an [issue](https://github.com/BoggTech/VisorView/issues/new/choose).
 I'll try fix it if it's a problem, or guide you if it's not.
-You can also send me an email to my gloop.group address written on my GitHub profile.

 # Acknowledgements

-Special thanks to Panda3D and Python and their contributors.
+Special thanks to Panda3D, Python and their contributors.

 Toontown Online and Toontown Rewritten assets belong to their respective owners.
 Thank you to all of the artists and animators for their work on the cogs, as well as the rest of the Toontown team!